 In general, there are three major practical implications for students of receiving a public health graduate degree from a non-accredited institution:

-Schools and programs on probation can successfully transition back to full accreditation.
-However, each case is different, and it is the school or program’s responsibility to take the necessary actions to correct the identified problems.
+Units with probationary accreditation can and have successfully transitioned back to full accreditation.
+However, each case is different, and it is the unit’s responsibility to take the necessary actions to correct the identified problems.
 School or program administrators should be able to give you the best idea of what their plan is and whether they believe that they will be able to correct the identified deficiencies.

 You should review the list of accredited schools and programs on our website and find those institutions that address your educational and career goals and contact them directly to find out if a one-year option is feasible for you.

 Several private companies publish lists that rank educational programs, including those in public health.
 We cannot endorse these rankings, as the standards for accreditation are not the same as the factors used in ranking universities.

 The field of public health is quite varied, and it is likely that the right school or program for one student might not be the best for another.
 Consider what field you wish to work in after obtaining your degree, consider the geographic area in which you would like to work, and talk to those working in the field.
 Staff or faculty from schools and programs you are considering may be able to help you, also, by discussing their pool of available internships and field placements for students, and by discussing the destination and career paths of recent graduates.